BigweldIndustries/BigBot/README.md

 >spam 5 "message" - Spams a message a certain number of times

->banall - Bans everyone (You need to own the server)

 >massdm "message" - DM's everyone in the server (You must own the server)

->fuck - Deletes all channels and creates 500 new ones super quick.
-Only channel permissions required

->wipe - Deletes all channels

 >nitro - Sends a random nitro code